catuhana/node-semver-rs/README.md

 For advanced diagnostics with `miette`, enable `miette` feature.

+> [!IMPORTANT]
+> This fork is tailored for my use case, e.g. fixing Clippy issues, bumping dependencies and if it's not updated regularly, cherry-picking some PRs that I need.
+You most likely don't want to use this, so please go to the upstream repository.
+If you end up using this and if a behaviour is different/unexpected, do NOT create an issue about it in the upstream.

 ## Usage

 `node-semver` includes two main types: [Version] and [Range].
 See [the